engineerping/EDA-AI-AGENT/README_en.md

 Auto PCB layout & routing	⚠️ Partially feasible	KiCad has Python API, but auto-layout quality is limited; complex boards need human review
 Circuit correctness validation	✅ Feasible	KiCad CLI runs ERC/DRC headlessly and returns reports for agent feedback Fully commercial-grade, no human review	❌ Not yet realistic	Complex analog, high-speed signals, and EMC design still require an engineer's eye
-Core rationale: KiCad 7/8 stores schematics as structured S-expression text, so LLMs can generate and modify them directly.
-KiCad's built-in Python scripting API (pcbnew) enables programmatic PCB operations.
-The KiCad CLI runs ERC/DRC in headless mode and outputs machine-readable reports.
+The core breakthrough is KiCad's file format. .kicad_sch is plain-text S-expression — highly structured and directly learnable and generatable by LLMs.
+This is the technical foundation that makes the entire agent feasible.
+KiCad 7/8's .kicad_sch format is structured S-expression text that LLMs can directly generate and modify; KiCad has a built-in Python scripting API (pcbnew) for programmatic PCB operations; and KiCad CLI supports headless ERC/DRC execution with machine-readable output.

 ---